Kaimātai Ororongo/Kaimātau Ororongo

 What are the chances of getting a job?

-Chances of finding work as an audiologist are good, as the number of graduates meets demand caused by audiologists retiring or leaving.
+Chances of finding work as an audiologist are good because the number of graduates meets the demand caused by audiologists retiring or leaving.

 Opportunities to become an audiometrist are harder to find because:

-- only about 50 people work in this role nationwide, meaning it's difficult to get a position as a trainee audiometrist
+- the role is less common, so it's difficult to get a position as a trainee audiometrist

 - people usually stay in the role for a long time, so turnover is low.